OAuth authorization server for MCP servers

 Validates incoming access tokens and enforces the permissions encoded in each token.
 Only requests with valid, authorized tokens are allowed.

-This separation of responsibilities ensures a clear boundary: Scalekit handles identity and token issuance, while your MCP server focuses on resource protection.
+This separation of responsibilities ensures a clear boundary: Scalekit handles identity and token issuance, while your MCP server focuses on business logic of executing the actual tool calls.

 Getting started